vmenge/speare/book/src/intro.md

 # Introduction
-This guide introduces `speare`, covering `Process` creation, message handling, and essential library features.
+This guide introduces `speare`, covering `Actor` creation, message handling, and essential library features.
 The objective is to provide clear, concise instructions for effectively utilizing `speare` in your Rust projects.

 ## What is `speare`?
 `speare` is a Rust library designed to simplify the process of actor-based concurrency.
-It provides an abstraction over [tokio green threads](https://tokio.rs/tokio/tutorial/spawning#tasks) and [flume channels](https://github.com/zesterer/flume), allowing for easier management of tokio threads and efficient message passing between them. `speare` revolves around a main abstraction: `Process` -- which lives on its own green thread owning its data, reducing the risks of deadlocks and encouraging a modular design.
+It provides an abstraction over [tokio green threads](https://tokio.rs/tokio/tutorial/spawning#tasks) and [flume channels](https://github.com/zesterer/flume), allowing for easier management of tokio threads and efficient message passing between them. `speare` revolves around a main abstraction: `Actor` -- which lives on its own green thread owning its data, reducing the risks of deadlocks and encouraging a modular design.
 No more `Arc<Mutex<T>>` everywhere :)

 ## Quick Look
-Below is an example of a very minimal `Counter` `Process`.
+Below is an example of a very minimal `Counter` `Actor`.

 ```rust
 use speare::*;